 In this article I explain what a mortgage early repayment charge is.
-I also explain how it works, how much it is and how to avoid paying an early repayment charge if you want to move or remortgage.
+I also explain how it works, how much it is and how to avoid paying an early repayment charge if you want to move home or remortgage to a new mortgage deal.

 What is an early repayment charge?